AnyDSL/half/README.txt

 half-precision floating point type along with corresponding arithmetic operators, type conversions and common mathematical functions.
-It aims for both efficiency and ease of use, trying to accurately mimic the behaviour of the builtin floating point types at the best performance possible.
+It aims for both efficiency and ease of use, trying to accurately mimic the behaviour of the built-in floating point types at the best performance possible.

 INSTALLATION AND REQUIREMENTS
 -----------------------------

-Comfortably enough, the library consists of just a single header file containing all the functionality, which can be directly included by your projects, without the neccessity to build anything or link to anything.
+Conveniently, the library consists of just a single header file containing all the functionality, which can be directly included by your projects, without the neccessity to build anything or link to anything.

 Whereas this library is fully C++98-compatible, it can profit from certain C++11 features.
 Support for those features is checked automatically at compile